Tiered Memory Architecture¶

 - Latency dominates accuracy — per-turn cost from consolidation, attention attribution, and a PPO policy inflates inner-loop time.

 - A simpler design already meets the bar.
-A flat JSONL store with an embedding index (a flat RAG store), a recency multiplier, and periodic LLM-summarised compaction captures most of the value.
+A flat JSONL store with an embedding index (a flat RAG store), a recency multiplier, and periodic LLM-summarized compaction captures most of the value.
 Site patterns — episodic memory retrieval, memory synthesis from execution logs, Memory Retrieval as a Control Decision — cover the same ground at lower operational complexity.

 - Stale semantic facts persist longer — promoted entries weighted higher decay slower.
 Facts invalidated by a refactor outlive their originating episodes — the staleness mode in agent memory patterns, amplified by tier weighting.